bot-didy/1-PANINI-AMERICA-SmartContracts/PaniniRoyaltyVaultAuditDoc.md

 - Secure ETH/ERC20 Storage
 - Controlled, role-based withdrawals
-- Swapping volatile tokens to USDC or stable tokens
+- Swapping volatile tokens to USDC or stable tokens (may be or may not be regular activity)
-- Address whitelisting for recipients and managers
+- whitelisted receivers, managers and pauser.
 - Upgradeable contract using OpenZeppelin's Transparent Proxy Pattern
 - Pausable contract with emergency halting